© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Shrewsbury Castle is a scheduled monument protected by Historic England under reference 1003706.
 View the official record →

-Shrewsbury Castle is a Norman fortification founded shortly after the Conquest of 1066, strategically positioned on a dramatic bend of the River Severn in the county town of Shrewsbury.
+Shrewsbury Castle is a Norman castle founded in the late eleventh century by Roger de Montgomery, Earl of Shrewsbury, positioned strategically on a promontory overlooking the River Severn in Shropshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003706.

 Shrewsbury Castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003706.